Voter Suppression in the U.S.

 Voter suppression is not a new issue.
 The most well-known example of Voter Suppression would be the Jim Crow laws.
 The Jim Crow laws were state laws that featured heavy discrimination against African-Americans.
 Such laws included segregation, outlawing interracial marriage, among many other discrimanatory policies.

-These laws were implemented right after the Civil War and Reconstruction ended, and remained that way for one hundred years until the passage of the Landmark Civil Rights Act of 1965, which granted everyone the right to vote and protections.
+These laws were implemented right after the Civil War and Reconstruction ended, and remained that way for one hundred years until the passage of the Voting Rights Act of 1965, which protected people’s right to vote.
 But that wasn’t the only way voters of color were suppressed.
-The Klu Klux Klan, the infamous white supremacy group, was, and still is, notorious for harassing and discouraging African-Americans from voting, usually through fear and other terrorist tactics.
+The Klu Klux Klan, the infamous white supremacy group, was, notorious for harassing and discouraging African-Americans from voting, usually through fear and other terrorist tactics.

 While many may think that voter suppression ended there in 1965, that can’t be further from the truth.
 Whilst the Voting Rights Act was a great step in the right direction, there have been numerous attempts at circumventing its safeguards, and some to invalidate it entirely.